dgreisen/u2db/html-docs/index.rst

 If you're interested in using U1DB in an application, look at :ref:`high-level-api` first, and then choose one of the :ref:`implementations` and read about exactly how the U1DB API is made available in that implementation.
-Get going quickly with the :ref:`quickstart` guide.
+Get going quickly with the :ref:`quickstart`.

 If you're interested in hacking on U1DB itself, read about the :ref:`rules for U1DB <philosophy>` and :ref:`reference-implementation`.